DauQuangThanh/our-personas/templates/commands/architect.md

    - Add concrete examples where helpful

 5. **Consistency with other project documents**:
-   - Read `/memory/constitution.md` if it exists
+   - Read `/memory/ground-rules.md` if it exists
    - Read `/d-docs/standards.md` if it exists
-   - Ensure architecture aligns with constitutional principles
+   - Ensure architecture aligns with ground rules principles
    - Ensure architecture supports coding standards
    - Flag any conflicts between documents
    - Verify technology choices are consistent across documents